jason-heller/Whirlpool/README.md

 -Support for adding LUA scripts to files<br>
 -Support for holds/rolls/mines (as well as drag and drop for them)<br>
 -Adjustable scroll speed<br>
+-Better visibility to text when a background is added

 # Screenshots